 There are other places to see sunfish in Bali

 November 13, 2019.
 We go on a short trip to Gili Tepekong, in front of Padang Bai.
 It’s a nice boat ride from Toyapakeh in Nusa Penida, where our boat is based.
 I will long remember the first dive in the morning, which was clearly not a long, calm river.
-But also the second, with a giant sunfish who followed us for almost the entire time of the dive.
+But also the second, with a giant sunfish that followed us for almost the entire time of the dive.

 Ready to meet your first Mola Mola ?